UT-Austin iSchool Syllabus

 Artificial intelligence

 The creation of artificial intelligence tools for widespread use is an exciting innovation.
 These tools have both appropriate and inappropriate uses in classwork.
 The use of artificial intelligence tools (such as ChatGPT) in this class is permitted but must be documented.
-Usually, you should include a disclaimer at the end of the assignment as a separate paragraph telling which generative AI tool was used, e.g., ChatGPT, and what it was used for.
+Usually, you should include a lengthy disclaimer at the end of the assignment as a separate Appendix telling which generative AI tool was used, e.g., ChatGPT, and what it was used for, including the final, revised prompts for each answer generated.
 Failure to document will be considered a cheating offense, punishable under the rules for academic integrity.
+The disclaimer must be specific and thorough.
+A brief, vague statement will not be considered sufficient.

 Personal Pronouns